Searching for dialogs

 Introduction

-Basic steps (REST)
+Basic steps (REST, end-user)

-- Authenticate as a end-user
+- Authenticate as an end-user

 - Find the parties that the authenticated end-user is authorized to represent